Woodyaka/Mphys-Project/README.md

 TODO:

-Plot all of the climate change runs to compare against Tasha's
+Plot all of the climate change runs to compare against Tasha's (Normalize number of occurances)

 Compare the chemical differences in the climate chnage runs against Tasha's